Maternal effect dominant embryonic arrest: Construction

-Medea, which has been found in nature only in flour beetles, is the only selfish gene that has been simulated in the lab and tested in the fruit fly Drosophila melanogaster.
+Medea, which has been found in nature only in flour beetles, is an example of a selfish gene that has been simulated in the lab and tested in the fruit fly Drosophila melanogaster.
 The toxin was a microRNA that blocked the expression of myd88, a gene vital for embryonic development in insects.
 The antidote was an extra copy of myd88.
 The offspring receiving the extra copy of myd88 survived and hatched, while those without the extra copy died.
 In lab trials where 25% of the original members were homozygous for Medea, the gene spread to the entire population within 10 to 12 generations.